PMBio/deeprvat/.github/pull_request_template.md

 # What

-*Describe what this PR does and preferably how*
+*What does this PR do, and preferably how*

+# Testing
+*Testing this PR involves X,Y,Z*

+## Test scenarios
+*Test these things*

+1. Instructions
+2. ...
+3. ...